PCOS: From symptoms to self-advocacy. Get the handbook

 • Implantation calculators don’t work for women undergoing IVF.

-• Testing your hormones to know your date of ovulation can give you a better guess of your implantation range.
+• Testing your hormones to determine your date of ovulation can provide a more accurate estimate of your implantation range.

 Most implantation calculators are based on the fact that implantation typically occurs within six to 10 Days Past Ovulation (DPO).
 Statistically, implantation is most likely to be on the 9 DPO.